 1. Use Tweezers: Use fine-tipped tweezers or a tick removal tool.
 Grasp the tick as close to your dog’s skin as possible.

 2. Steady Pull: Pull the tick straight out with steady, even pressure.
-Avoid twisting or jerking, as this can cause the mouthparts to break off and remain in the skin, causing infection.
+Avoid jerking or twisting too quickly, as this can cause the mouthparts to break off and remain in the skin, causing infection.
 Make sure not to squeeze too hard to avoid crushing bigger ticks.

 3. Clean the Area: Once the tick is removed, clean the bite area and your hands with antiseptic.